MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 ### Investigate a non-yielding scheduler event

-If you've confirmed from the earlier diagnosis steps that a non-yielding event caused the replica connection timeout:
+If you've confirmed from the earlier diagnosis steps that a non-yielding event caused the replica connection time-out:

 1. Identify the workloads that are running in SQL Server at the time of the non-yielding events are being run.

-1. Similar to the replica connection timeouts, look for trends in these events during the month, day, or week that they occur.
+1. Similar to the replica connection time-outs, look for trends in these events during the month, day, or week that they occur.

 1. Collect performance monitor tracing on the system where the non-yielding event was detected.